I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 Being a pro gamer is all about having the reaction time and in-game knowledge necessary to beat the competition.
 Peripherals come second with many having little to no impact on the end result.

-However, a monitor with low input lag, in my opinion, can make an impact.
+However, a monitor with low input lag, in my opinion, can make an impact when similar skill levels are involved.
 Higher resolutions and a better picture may be great for eye candy, but do very little to impact your gameplay.
 In fact, many professional gamers in my circle turn down resolution and settings while competing.

-In this article, I'll discuss several great low-input-lag monitors that are at the top of their game for responsiveness.
-These include budget options, FreeSync and G-Sync monitors, as well as IPS options.
-Picks for 2020 are towards the top; however, I left some of my older recommendations you may still be able to find on a deal today.
+With that let's discuss several great low-input-lag monitors that are at the top of their game for responsiveness.
+These include budget options, FreeSync, and G-Sync monitors, as well as IPS options.

 I'm not going to put this list into any rigorous order as different monitors are better for different budgets and genres.
 However, all of these monitors have Input lags that are competition-worthy.
 I wouldn't necessarily pick the monitor with the lowest input lag.
 Rather go with the monitor here that you like the best.